Seth-Schmidt/univ3-test/README.md

 ## Overview:
 This script is used to compare the Powerloom Snapshotter's, RPC Events, and UniswapV3's GraphQL subgraph 24 hour trading volume data for UniswapV3 pools.

+It currently only supports UniswapV3 pools that contain ETH or a stablecoin as one of the tokens.

 Example Output:

     Pool: 0x88e6A0c2dDD26FEEb64F039a2c41296FcB3f5640